Naveenkumar2027/clara-model-final/baseline-updates.md

 # Baseline Updates (`baseline-updates`)

-Commit reference: `f180ba5` — *feat: Add system updates and improvements*
+Commit reference: `ddb1817` — *docs: add baseline revert instructions*

 This document captures the state that should be restored whenever a **revert** is requested.